Perry Como: Specials

 Beginning in 1967, Como began reducing his TV appearances, gradually becoming limited to seasonal and holiday specials with the emphasis being on Christmas.
+A large part of Como's public persona was the idea that he personally knew Santa Claus.
 Como had numerous Christmas television specials, beginning on Christmas Eve 1948, and continuing to 1994, when his final Christmas special was recorded in Ireland.
 They were recorded in many countries, including Israel, Mexico, and Canada, as well as many locations throughout the United States, including a Colonial America Christmas in Williamsburg, Virginia.
-The 1987 Christmas special was cancelled at the behest of an angry Como; The American Broadcasting Company (ABC) was willing to offer him only a Saturday 10 PM time slot for it three weeks before the holiday.
+The 1987 Christmas special was cancelled at the behest of an angry Como; the American Broadcasting Company (ABC) was willing to offer him only a Saturday 10 PM time slot for it three weeks before the holiday.
 Como filled the yearly gap for his fans with live Christmas concerts in various locations.

-Como's final Christmas special was filmed in January 1994 in Dublin's Point Theatre before an audience of 4,500 people, including Irish President Mary Robinson and Como's friend, the actress Maureen O'Hara.
+Como's final Christmas special was filmed in January 1994 in Dublin's Point Theatre before an audience of 4,500, including Irish President Mary Robinson and Como's friend, the actress Maureen O'Hara.
 Perry Como's Irish Christmas was a Public Broadcasting Service (PBS) production, made by an Irish independent production company in association with RTÉ.
 Como, appearing aged and unwell, had the flu during the show, which took four hours to record.
 At the show's conclusion, Como apologized to his Dublin audience for a performance he felt was not up to his usual standards.
 During his visit to Dublin, Como visited a barber shop called "The Como" on Thomas Street.
 The owners, lifelong fans who named their business in his honor, had sent photographs of the shop and letters to Como inviting him to visit.
 Photos of Como with the barbers were framed in the shop.
 "The Como" closed in 2002, but it remains a household name in The Liberties.